 Day Tour from Dushanbe

-Guided tours combine Hisor with Dushanbe city sights.
-Advantour prices from $75 per person for a 4-5 hour tour with transport, guide, and museum fees.
-Full-day tours extend to Varzob Gorge or Shirkent dinosaur track excursions.
+Guided tours combine Hisor with Dushanbe city sights, typically from about $75 per person for a 4 to 5 hour tour with transport, guide, and museum fees.
+Full-day tours extend to the Varzob Gorge or the Shirkent dinosaur tracks.

 Journey Time